gingerhome/gingee/docs/ai-context/ai-context.md

 **Step 3: Create and Sign the Server Certificate**

-Now, create the `key.pem` and `cert.pem` files that GingerJS will use, and sign them with your trusted local CA.
+Now, create the `key.pem` and `cert.pem` files that Gingee will use, and sign them with your trusted local CA.

 1. Generate the server's private key:
     ```bash